 - Day 9 to 27 – Ascent of Annapurna IV (7525m)

-We make our ascent of Annapurna IV via two or three camps depending on conditions, time and weather
+We make our ascent of Annapurna IV via four camps

 - Ascent to Camp 1 5500m

-Leaving base camp it should take around two hours walking to reach the bottom of the mountain and the glacier which leads to rock slopes that must be climbed to reach camp The climbing involves slopes that are approx. 65 – 70 degrees on fix ropes for 500m to reach camp 1.
-Spectacular views of Manaslu and the majestic Tilicho Peak.
+Leaving base camp it should take around one hours walking to reach the bottom of the mountain and the glacier which leads to rock slopes that must be climbed to reach camp The climbing involves slopes that are approx. 65 – 70 degrees on fix ropes for 500m to reach camp 1.
+Spectacular views of Manaslu and the majestic Annapurna III.

 To reach camp 2 we follow a ridge over rock and ice which may require up to 1000m.of fixed ropes with some stretches of steep climbing.